 Japanese knives are renowned for how sharp they are, and though “sharpness” may seem like an all-too-obvious measure of a knife’s worth, it’s for good reason!
 Traditional Japanese knives allow their weilders impressive control.
 When a knife is sharp, it can cut quickly, cleanly, and precisely, whether it’s through daikon (giant white Japanese radish) or sashimi-grade tuna.
 But the sharpness of Japanese knives is not just about easy food prep or for cleaner presentation!
 Precision cuts mean less tugging and ripping, and that means less breakage of the cellular structure of a food.
 Using sharp Japanese knives actually changes the taste of your ingredients!

-Bokksu has added some beautiful Japanese knives to our Marketplace.
+Bokksu has added some beautiful Japanese knives to our Boutique.
 All of them benefit from a long, long history of Japanese blacksmithing and swordsmanship.
 When many traditional Japanese practices (such as carrying swords) were outlawed, tradespeople applied their knowledge to other endeavors.
 Once upon a time, samurai wielded blades made by centuries-old sword-making technology.
 Today, you can literally purchase knives made by the very same swordsmiths.

 Japanese Knives and Their Edges